Shark’s Cove on Oahu’s North Shore is one of the island’s most popular snorkel spots and is often listed as one of the best shore dives in the world!

 Around Sharks Cove there are plenty of food trucks for you to grab food and drinks.

-Kuilima Cove is only a 15 minute drive from Sharks Cove so it’s easy to hit both of these snorkel locations in a single day.
-Check out our guide to snorkeling Kuilima Cove for further details.
+Kuilima Cove is only a 15 minute drive so it’s easy to hit both of these snorkeling spots in a single day.
+[Check out my guide to snorkeling Kuilima Cove for further details].

 Three Tables is also less than half a mile away.
-If you’re staying at Turtle Bay resort then you are in a prime location to easily access all three of these snorkel spots beaches.
+If you’re staying at Turtle Bay resort then you are in a prime location to access all three of these snorkel spots with ease.

 Or if you are only visiting the North Shore of Oahu for the day – The close proximity of these beaches will allow you to easily visit all three in one day if you wish.